broesamle/clip8_materials/visual-thought-experiments.md

 + Repetetive revisions of the (graphical) notation scheme (in response how the researcher changes her/his view on the domain under investigation).

++ Embedding in an activity, namely observing and recording/drawing.

 ### Example 2: `clip_8`

+Would it be possible to formulate theories _in_ a graphical way?

+Would it be possible to do programming work by drawing the programs in a CAD software?

 A fully visual, shape-based programming language:
     + subvert the blackbox principle